Delrina: Berkeley Systems Inc. v. Delrina

-WinFax
+Success of WinFax

 The increasing sales of the WinFax product lead to significant growth in revenues for the firm; by 1992 its sales had climbed to $19,208,420, and more than doubling the next year to $48,583,932.
 The product soon overtook that of the initial forms product in terms of revenues, and within a few years of its launch, WinFax would account for 80% of the company's revenues.
 By 1994 the firm had sold more than 3 million copies of WinFax, and it regularly featured in the "Top 10" lists of software applications sold during this period.

 The rapid growth in sales of this product was unexpected, with Bennie quoted in an interview from late 1993 as saying "the success of WinFax really caught us by surprise".
 With the success of the WinFax product, the company grew rapidly.
 By early 1993 the number of employees had grown to 250, and by the end of the year to 350.
 The increasing success of the WinFax product consequently led to significant strains on the firm to handle the increasing volume of calls to its Technical Support department, as each of the over 300 modems on the market at the time had their own nuances in how they implemented the fax data standard.
 Delrina spent roughly $800,000 in an improved telephone infrastructure in an attempt to get wait times to under five minutes.
 In December 1993 Delrina hired 40 additional people to help alleviate the growing number of calls to the firm for technical support.
 By the end of 1994 the situation had improved to the point where noted industry commentator Robert X. Cringely put Delrina in his shortlist of firms providing "exceptional" product support.